rocky-linux/documentation/docs/guides/asterisk_installation.md

 **What is Asterisk?**

 Asterisk is an open source framework for building communications applications.
 Additionally, Asterisk turns an ordinary computer into a communications server, as well as powering IP PBX systems, VoIP gateways, conference servers and other custom solutions.
 It is used by small businesses, large businesses, call centers, carriers, and government agencies worldwide.

-Asterisk is free and open sourcen and is sponsored by [Sangoma](https://www.sangoma.com/).
+Asterisk is free and open source and is sponsored by [Sangoma](https://www.sangoma.com/).
 Sangoma also offers commercial products that use Asterisk under the hood, and depending on your experience and budget, using these products may be more beneficial than rolling your own.
-Only you and your organization know that answer to that.
+Only you and your organization know that answer.

 It should be noted that this guide requires the administrator to do a fair amount of research on their own.
 Installing a communications server is not a difficult process, but running one can be quite complicated.
 While this guide will get your server up and running, it will not be fully ready for you to use in production.